awmckinley/config/modules/ft.clojure/README.md

 # Clojure Development Tools

-Development tools for writing, formatting, and analyzing Clojure programs with IDE support.
+Tools for Clojure programming with IDE support.